 OERs are classroom and study materials that are available online that can be reused and modified for educational purposes by others.
 See the OER page for more info.
 To browse open access (freely available) textbooks, check out OA Textbooks.

 Library Ebooks & Chapters from Library Ebooks

 Library ebooks can be read online with an institutional login.
 It may be feasible to assign chapters from different ebooks.
 There can be advantages and disadvantages to assigning library ebooks as course readings.
 See the Library Ebooks page for more information.

 Links to Articles in the Library's Collection

 When the library has an article in electronic form, you can provide a link to students and save them the cost of course-packs.
 See the Online Articles page for details on how to do this successfully.

 Some new entrants to the textbook market offer students the choice of very inexpensive e-texts or low cost print versions of the same.
 These publishers' low cost models mean that they don't send publisher's reps to your office, so you need to investigate via publisher web sites.
 See the Alternative Texts page.

 University Press, Scholarly, or Trade Books

 University Presses publish high quality texts that are often more reasonably priced--the same can be true of scholarly associations and some small academic or technical publishers that specialize in a particular subject area.
 Trade books are usually less expensive than traditional texts and may work well for some classes.
 The library may have some scholarly or trade books available as library ebooks.
-See the University Presses page for links to many university and niche presses that may provide lower cost textbooks than commerical publishers.
+Check out the University Presses page for links to many university and niche presses that may provide lower cost textbooks than commerical publishers.